Clubs: GNK Dinamo Zagreb, HŠK Zrinjski (loan), NK Inter Zaprešić (loan), Tottenham Hotspur FC, Real Madrid

 • Earned his 50th cap during a 2-0 defeat by Greece in UEFA EURO 2012 qualifying, guiding his side to the finals in Poland and Ukraine, but could not help them past the group stage.

-• Joined Madrid in the summer of 2012, making 33 Liga appearances in his debut season, as the club finished second, while also being a key member of the side that made it to the semi-finals of the UEFA Champions League.
+• Joined Madrid in the summer of 2012, making 33 Liga appearances in his debut season as the club finished second.
+Became a fixture in Carlo Ancelotti's midfield in 2013/14, featuring in all but two of the Merengues' matches in their triumphant UEFA Champions League campaign.

 UEFA EURO 2008: Team of the Tournament